SpellholdStudios/Yeslick_NPC/README.md

 	- Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
 TODO
 multi-class

-- Moved components tpa files into new "components" folder and kept functions and macros in "lib" folder

 	- Replaced READLN actions with SUBCOMPONENTS to support AL|EN's "Project Infinity".